ce-designs/USBridgeSig-AX2v0/README.md

 You will need some addition free space to install the Build Essential Package and kernel source.

 Please note that I'm by no means a linux expert.
-For me this is just a learning excercise, so use there instructions at your own risk and do make a backup of your current OS before going down this road!!
+For me this is just a learning excercise, so use these instructions at your own risk and do make a backup of your current OS before going down this road!!

 ## Dependencies